-In recent years, proposed 76Br labeled compounds for imaging the occurrence of androgen, adenosine, and estrogen beta (ER- β) receptors were also ineffective [48-50].
-The ligand for the androgen receptor, [76Br]-hydroxyflutamide (40), had a higher binding affinity than the non-brominated compound.
+In recent years, proposed $^{76}$ Br labeled compounds for imaging the occurrence of androgen, adenosine, and estrogen beta (ER- $\beta$ ) receptors have proved ineffective [48-50].
+The ligand for the androgen receptor, [ $^{76}$ Br]-hydroxyflutamide (Figure 5, 40), had a higher binding affinity than the non-brominated compound.
 Still, its stability under physiological conditions was shallow, leading to rapid debromination of the complex [48].

-Higher binding to the receptor in the halogenated version than the non-halogenated one appeared in vitro for the combination with the non-steroidal ER- β ligand (Br-041 (41)) - the ERB-041 analog, too.
-As well as some radiobrominated molecules, it did not have selective uptake by ER-β receptor cells in vivo.
+Higher binding to the receptor in the halogenated version than the non-halogenated one appeared in vitro for the combination with the non-steroidal ER- $\beta$ ligand (Br-041 (Figure 5, 41)) - the ERB-041 analog, too.
+As well as some radiobrominated molecules, it did not have selective uptake by ER- $\beta$ receptor cells in vivo.
 After administration to the body, there was more significant accumulation in the kidneys and liver than in the target tissue [50].
-The same distribution was characteristic of the 76Br - agonist - MRS3581 and the antagonist - MRS5147 of the adenosine receptor [49].
+The same distribution was characteristic of the Br - agonist - MRS3581 and the antagonist - MRS5147 of the adenosine receptor [49].

 To summarise, studies focus on applying bromine nuclides as PET imaging agents or targeted cancer therapeutic.
-For the first implementation, research focuses on the radionuclide 76Br.
-The β^+ -emitter has a relatively long half-life, allowing for imaging of metabolic or pharmacokinetic processes at later time points compared to the commonly used 18F.
-Conversely, for cancer therapy, the Auger electron emitter 77Br is utilized.
+For the first implementation, research focuses on the radionuclide Br.
+The β\-emitter has a relatively long half-life, allowing for imaging of metabolic or pharmacokinetic processes at later time points compared to the commonly used F. Conversely, for cancer therapy, the Auger electron emitter Br is utilized.
 Its short range of action greatly minimizes damage to healthy cells caused by radiation emission [29-31].
-On the other hand, a frequently encountered obstacle with brominated radiopharmaceuticals is their unfavorable biodistribution in tissues after introduction into the bloodstream.
+Not so favourably, a frequently encountered obstacle with brominated radiopharmaceuticals is their biodistribution in tissues after introduction into the bloodstream.
 One of the reasons is the increased lipophilicity of the compound after introducing the bromine atom, leading to rapid hepatic uptake.
-Enriching compounds with hydrophilic groups can prevent observed mechanisms [38].
+Enriching compounds with hydrophilic groups can prevent the observed mechanisms [38].
 Besides introducing the bromine itself, the position of the halogen substitution also affects the efficiency of compound delivery in the body [46].

-Isotopes such as ^{80m}Br, 75Br, and 82Br, despite their therapeutic or imaging purposes, have yet to be studied in recent years.
+Isotopes such as 80mBr, Br, and Br, despite their therapeutic or imaging purposes, have yet to be studied in recent years.
 The reason may be the better properties than commonly used radionuclides [31,33].